 With wood-fired bagels, Stumptown coffee, and a laid-back vibe, Reno is even too cool for credit cards (it’s cash-only, but there's an ATM).
 Go crazy and choose artichoke, whipped feta, or blackberry cream cheese as your schmear.
 Then come back later for the carnitas and salsa verde pizza.

 Kaufman’s, a staple on the North Shore for more than 50 years, burned down a couple of years ago, but it re-opened bigger and better, and it’s still packed to the gills almost any time of day.
 Grab a number ticket (to the right of the door) when you enter, order the just-baked bagels, and be prepared to wait a solid 30 minutes.
-And yes, it's worth it -- there's a reason this place is an institution.
+And yes, it's worth it, especially if you're into lox -- there's a reason this place is an institution.

 While the bagels are still boiled, a la NYC style, expect this Chicago-style bagel to be a bit sweeter.
 Try the Bageler sandwich: bacon, egg, and your choice of any of their house-made spreads and sauces, including chipotle mayo or, for those who like ‘em sweet, real maple syrup.

 Get there at 5:55am when the place opens if you want first dibs at the pumpernickel or blueberry bagels, or raisin stix bialy (Editor's Note: you want first dibs on all of those).
 Fill the homemade bagels with walnut raisin or spinach carrot cream cheese spread.
 A staple on the North Shore since the early '80s, it’s also one of the few places where you can still score a bagel for under a buck.